Network Flow Log Audit with Cilium + CLS

 metadata:

-name: cilium-network-logs
+name: cilium-flow-logs

 spec: